sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

-incident if he compares all these with the steps taken by the king Raghu to find out an *amulet* which by chance had slipped into the [waters of Sarayū](# "Ra, XVI, 72-84.").
+incident if he compares all these with the steps taken by the king Raghu to find out an *amulet* which by chance had slipped into the waters of Sarayū[^56].
 Besides the author of the Purāṇa in describing the story of Rāma followed not the Rāmāyaṇa but the *Raghu-vaṁs'am* in its outlines.
 Sometimes he even paraphrases the wordings of Kālidāsa.
 This, we think, is sufficient to show that the story of S'akuntalā has been interpolated into the *Pura'ṇa* by a lesser writer of later date.

+[^56]: "Ra, XVI, 72-84."

 **The Central Significance Of The Play**